 Choose the right cancellation policy for you

 Choosing a cancellation policy can be a balancing act.
-You want to avoid cancellations while also attracting guests—and today’s guests want more flexibility as they plan their upcoming travels.
+You want to avoid cancellations while still attracting guests—and today’s guests want more flexibility as they plan their upcoming travels.

-Because every Host is unique, we’ve created several cancellation policies.
+Because every Host has different needs, we’ve created several cancellation policies.
 You can choose the standard and long-term policies that work best for you.*

 - Flexible cancellation policy: Guests can cancel up to 24 hours before check-in for a full refund, and you won’t be paid.
 If they cancel less than 24 hours before check-in and never check in, you’ll be paid for the first night.
 If they cancel after check-in, you’ll be paid for each night they stay, plus 1 additional night.

 - Moderate cancellation policy: Guests can cancel up to 5 days before check-in for a full refund, and you won’t be paid.
 If they cancel after that, you’ll be paid for each night they stay, plus 1 additional night and 50% for all unspent nights.